5 Ways to Insulate Your Windows for Winter

 Cons: Curtains can be expensive and heavy drapes can block out light.

-5. Draft Snakes: Draft snakes are fabric tubes placed on a window sill or under a door to prevent cold air from creeping in.
-You can make one by sewing a tube of fabric to fit the width of your window and filling it with dried rice.
+Draft snakes are fabric tubes placed on a window sill or under a door to prevent cold air from creeping in.
+These are especially nice if you have a drafty older home where the door and flooring don’t match up and there’s a huge gap.
+You can make one by sewing a tube of fabric to fit the width of your window and filling it with dried rice, or throw a basic, serviceable one into your Amazon shopping cart.

 Pros: Cheap, easy to make as a DIY project.